Benedictus ~ Before Salem, a Prologue

 "My ancestors have lived as commoners ever since Maven and Caleb returned to Mercia.
 Since the monks believed Maven was some sort of saint, the newlyweds told everyone they were the 'Benedicts'.
 Over time, we became the 'Bennetts', and I assure you that name carries no weight with anyone of note.
 Now, I have my eye on a certain count in Paris.
 He's young, gullible, and his family is filthily rich."

 "So you want me to compel a lord to draft you papers of nobility, " Zahir mused, his Moorish accent apparent in his French.
 Athena paused in her spell to look at him.
 His skin shone like obsidian in the firelight.
 It looked even more beautiful in his soft, muted purple robes.
-She could see why so many women flocked to him before he was turned.
+She could see why so many women flocked to him, even before he was turned.

 "It would help with my disguise."
 Unlike Zahir, Athena's accent was perfect.
 She sounded exactly as though she'd been born and raised in the province of Brittany.